-I am fifteen years old and started this charity four years ago in the sixth grade.
+I am sixteen years old and started this charity five years ago in the sixth grade.
 Although any type of charitable work is amazing, most non-profit organizations attempting to reduce poverty can be divided into two very distinct groups, and neither one of them are necessarily effective.
 On one hand, there are the organizations that give tangible items to the needy, such as canned goods or clothing.
 Unfortunately, with this group, their assistance is often offered in mass quantities and is non-specific.
 They do not have the resources or the time to make a personal difference with every single family they encounter and these non-profits give only a little support to many families.
 Because of this, it is difficult to make a lifelong impact on almost anybody.
 On the other hand, there are the organizations that provide mentoring, but do not provide people in need with anything but their words; offering inspiration, resources and suggestions.
 Sometimes support is all it takes to give someone the boost they need to get out of poverty.
 However, these situations are rare and more often than not temporary financial assistance in addition to individual emotional support is imperative for someone to get out of a difficult situation.
 G.1F.T.’s philosophy is that in order to actually change a person’s life who is living in poverty, it is essential to really get to know the individual family members who you are assisting and to truly understand their specific needs.
 G.1F.T. provides a family precise items and services which act as stepping stones to lead them out of poverty towards financial independence..
 Along with this we provide consistent mentoring and a guiding hand for approximately one year.

 Prior to G.1F.T. accepting a family, there is a rigorous application process.
 This is to screen families to make sure they are highly motivated and determined to help themselves.
 Applications are filled out by interested families and are available on this website on the Download Application Form tab on the left hand side of this page, and they are also distributed by mail to churches, schools, and non-profit agencies within our community.
 Once we receive all the applications, we determine who will qualify for an interview.
 We make sure our interviews are thorough, and we find information out such as details about the family’s current financial hardship, what they are doing to help themselves get out of this situation and what they see as immediate and future needs.
 When a family is chosen a contract is signed.
 The family is agreeing ,through this contract, to not partake in smoking, alcohol or illegal activities of any kind and to continue working, looking actively for employment or pursuing continuing education towards future employment possibilities.
 (If at any time the G.1F.T mentor believes they have broken this contract they will be reviewed and may be terminated for assistance - they must continually demonstrate motivation to help themselves.).
 A G.1F.T. mentor will work with the family for approximately one year to help this deserving family get their feet back on the ground.
 It begins with an initial meeting where the family is asked to create a list of "needs".
 Their mentor then help the family prioritize what items on the list will help them reach both short term goals and ultimately the long term goal of independence. right from the beginning we establish and maintain a safe, consistent and supportive environment.
 The family immediately realizes that G.1F.T. is with them for the long haul.
 We stay in regular contact with the family on at least a weekly basis, and we constantly reassess needs in order to continue to supply them items such as healthy food, clothing, home and car repairs, furniture, beds, computers, and internet.
 In addition our mentors are training to offer assistance with budgeting, organizational and overall household guidance, meal planning, chore charts, and constant encouragement.
 G.1F.T. works with businesses within the Grand Traverse region who provide regular donations for our families.
 Through physical donations and in-kind services, G.1F.T has been provided with over $30,000.00 worth of goods and services.
 We have also raised over $25,000 through fundraising activities like pop can drives, garage sales and e-mail campaigns.
-Most recently, our biggest fundraising event has been the Mother's Day 5K fun run where all proceeds benif G.1F.T. families These generous donations, fundraised money and grants (Echo Grant, Best Buy Grant, Kohl’s Care Scholarship), have allowed me to supply my families with the necessary items that are crucial for our families to truly move forward.
+Most recently, our biggest fundraising event has been the Mother's Day 5K fun run where all proceeds benefit G.1F.T. families These generous donations, fundraiser money and grants (Echo Grant, Best Buy Grant, Kohl’s Care Scholarship), have allowed me to supply my families with the necessary items that are crucial for our families to truly move forward.

 This philosophy and G.!.F.T.
 Model has worked better than I could have possibly imagined and has truly changed family’s lives in the Grand Traverse Region of Northern Michigan.